ptgott/one-newsletter/ROADMAP.md

 # ROADMAP

-## Required for deployment
-- Benchmark memory/CPU usage while polling websites and sending an email.
-Make sure this is small enough to accommodate 1GB of RAM and 1vCPU (and with other stuff running on the same box).

-## Can be done after deployment
+## Can be done after deployment:

+1. Document all configuration options in the README

 1. Come up with a release process (i.e., to make it easier for people to use this without building from source).
 Change the module name to `www.github.com/ptgott/divnews`, including in all imports.
 Currently it's set to `divnews`.

 1. Add a Makefile with “test-unit” and “test-e2e” targets